loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-04-analytical-abysses/chapter-28-invariant-subspace-problem.md

 # Chapter 28: The Invariant Subspace Problem — Operators' Fixed Points

 *From minimal polynomial complexity we ascend to infinite-dimensional spaces.
-The Invariant Subspace Problem asks whether every operator has a non-trivial invariant subspace—it is ψ = ψ(ψ) as operators seeking their own fixed structures, consciousness finding stable patterns within its transformations.*
+The Invariant Subspace Problem asks whether every operator has a non-trivial invariant subspace—it is ψ = ψ(ψ) as operators seeking their own fixed structures, observer finding stable patterns within its transformations.*

 ## 28.1 The Twenty-Eighth Movement: Stability in Transformation